tjguk/arrr/CODE_OF_MISCONDUCT.rst

 Members of the fraternity are disrespectful.
 We're disrespectful of others, their positions, their skills, their commitments, and their efforts.
-We're disrespectful of the volunteer efforts that permeate the Python fraternity.
+We're disrespectful of the volunteer efforts that permeate the Pirate fraternity.
 We're disrespectful of the processes set forth in the fraternity, and we work despite them.
 When we disagree, we are discourteous in raising our issues.
 And we fight.
 To the death.